Termini-Laziali (Rome–Giardinetti railway): Operations

 The suburban trams used 5 tracks until 1983 when the number of tracks was reduced to 3.
 The two tracks next to the façade of Termini station were split in two sections with a crossover in between.
 These tracks were used by the SFV services to Fiuggi.
 The other tracks were used by the STEFER services to the southeast.
 STEFER's suburban tramway was replaced by underground line A on 16 February 1980.
 In 1983 Roma Laziali station was narrowed to 3 tracks and the Via Giolotti was improved in favour of road traffic.
 In 1986 the SFV was integrated in Rome's public transport after the line east of Monte Compatri-Pantano had been damaged during heavy weather and repair was ruled out.
 The suburban tramservice continued until 20 July 1996 when the improvement works began east of Grotte Celoni.
 On 26 August 1999 the line was curtailed to Giardinetti with the beginning of the improvement works outside the Grande Raccordo Anulare (GRA).
 As a result, the name of the line was changed in Rome–Giardinetti railway.
 The suburban services resumed as premetro outside the GRA on 2 October 2005.
 On 7 July 2008 the premetro was closed for the conversion to a real underground line.
 The eastern part of underground line C was opened on 9 November 2014 and on 29 June 2015 line C between Parco di Centocelle and the city centre entered service.
 The suburban tramservice along the via Casilina was curtailed to Centocelle on 3 August 2015, although it retained the name Roma-Giardinetti.
+The station was decommissioned in 2026.